 I am White; I have a lifelong relationship with the violence of Whiteness and life long work undoing/indoing the violence of white supremacy.
 I was born with a vulva; I have a relationship with Sisterhood, with Womxnhood, with the violence of patriarchy.
 I am genderqueer.
 I was born in Virginia near Washington D.C. but my parents roots are not in the South.
-My first language is English, but I heard my father speaking German to his brothers and his parents.
 My father was a first generation German immigrant; he arrived on a boat in 1952 through Lutheran World Refugee services.
+My mother grew up in Iowa and Wisconsin.
+My first language is English, but as a child I heard my father speaking German to his brothers and his parents and I am working towards fluency.
 I learned to speak Spanish in University and used it in my work when I worked with asylum seekers from Latin America.
 I was born in 1979.
 I have had freedom to move–across borders, and, in physical space, in most physical ways that I desire to with my body.
 I went to public school my whole life–I went to seven different public primary and secondary schools.
 I was always the new girl and always adapting.
 My parents were both teachers.
 My father died in 2009 from ALS.
 I got my MFA in Writing and Consciousness from the New College of California and a BA in Peace and Conflict Studies with an emphasis in Gender and Sustainable Development from the University of California, Berkeley.
 I have practiced polyamorous and open relationships since 2001.
 I am a parent in a 3-parent queer family.
 I am a Dada, not a birth-mother.
 I am a worker.
 I am a sex worker and a sex positive feminist.
 I have been working a job since I was 16 years old.
 I have been living in Berlin since 2004.
 I struggle with understanding how to be a parent, a friend, a lover, a worker, an artist.

 I experiment with the presentation of my body in various contexts–gallery, stage, bedroom, concert hall, squat.
 I am in constant dialogue with various selves, with the exploratory sexual body and the body that plays and presents on stage, with the writer body and the body at work in its many forms.